Innovation to Market A 2025 Summer I (UCSD)

 • This is a team-based project course in which students apply management principles, technology strategies, market opportunity assessment, validation strategies, and financing strategies to develop value propositions, business models, and business concepts for a potential new business or organization.

 • Through industry examples and case discussions, the participants will learn the nuances of the different types of business models and the opportunities and challenges of refining and evolving business models as more information becomes available.
-They will then demonstrate this learning through written and oral presentations of their research findings and selected business models.
+They will demonstrate this learning through written and oral presentations of their research findings and selected business models.

 • The course will utilize lectures, case studies, a project assignment, student oral presentations, and guest speakers from the industry.
 This quarter-length course is designed for upper-division undergraduate students.